Trekking Poles and Hiking Staffs: How to Choose and Use

-Carbon fiber: The lighter and more expensive option, these poles average between 13 and 18 ounces per pair.
+Composite: These poles feature shafts that are made either entirely or partially from carbon.
+The lighter and more expensive option, these poles average between 12 and 18 ounces per pair.
 They are good at reducing vibration, but under high stress, carbon-fiber poles are more vulnerable to breakage or splintering than aluminum poles.
 If you hike in rugged, remote areas, this is something to keep in mind.

 Foam: This absorbs moisture from sweaty hands and is the softest to the touch.

 Rubber: This insulates hands from cold, shock and vibration, so it's best for cold-weather activities.
 However, it's more likely to chafe or blister sweaty hands, so it's less suitable for warm-weather hiking.

 Some trekking poles are marketed specifically for men, women and kids, but the majority are considered unisex.
 The primary things that differ among men’s, women’s and kids’ poles are length, weight, grip size and color.
 In the end, buy whichever poles fit you best and have the colors and features you want.